front-end-foundations/session1/readme.md

 ## Server Accounts

-Your username is the first seven letters of your last name + the first letter of first name. e.g `devereld`
+Your username is the first seven letters of your last name + the first letter of first name. e.g `devereld`.
 (If your name is less than 7 characters your username is your last name plus the first letter of your first name.)

 Test to see if your account is active by entering this URL into a new browser tab (use your username after the tilde):